aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/2000-create-construct-hub.md

 npx cdk deploy
 ```

-{{% notice info %}} Deploying Construct Hub stack for the first time may take up to 10-12 minutes.
-You can take a break or continue through the Construct-Lib sections of the workshop {{% /notice %}}
+{{% notice info %}} Deploying the Internal Construct Hub Stack for the first time may take ~10-12 minutes.
+You can take a break or continue through the Construct Lib sections of the workshop {{% /notice %}}